Shelter Dog Meal Donation Count:

 • Keep the urine acid up.
 The best way to do that is with food based on meat, as many as a great source of acid.

 • Keep the arthritis at bay.
-Older dogs tend to have a lot of arthritis, just as humans do, therefore things that make the tips and joints strong are a great way to help your dog bend over and fully empty his bladder.
-A couple personal favorites include elk velvet antler, and veterinary spinal manipulation therapy, a.k.a. animal chiropractic.
+Older dogs tend to have a lot of arthritis, just as humans do.
+Therefore, things that make the hips and joints strong are a great way to help your dog bend over and fully empty his bladder.
+A couple of personal favorites include elk velvet antler and veterinary spinal manipulation therapy, a.k.a. animal chiropractic.

 In addition to the above suggestions, Dr. Levitan has a few more ways you can ensure urinary tract health:

-• Keep you dog hydrated.
+• Keep your dog hydrated.
 I cannot stress how much giving water alone can help keep the urinary tract healthy.
-Water hydrates and also dilutes out bad things like bacteria or buildup of mineral that can create problems.
+Water hydrates and also dilutes out bad things like bacteria or the buildup of minerals that can create problems.

 • Keep your dog on schedule.
-You also need to allow your dog to urinate regularly, as holding urine in for long periods of time can allow bacteria to colonize and infection will be more likely.
-Holding the bladder for long times, such as when at a boarding facility or in a place where they are not used to going, for instance, and can cause the bladder to stretch which can damage the bladder long term and prevent it from emptying properly.
+You also need to allow your dog to urinate regularly, as holding urine in for long periods of time can allow bacteria to colonize, and infection will be more likely.
+Holding the bladder for long times, such as when at a boarding facility or in a place where they are not used to going, for instance, can cause the bladder to stretch, damaging the bladder long term and preventing it from emptying properly.

 • Keep track.
-If your pet has a history of infections of the urinary tract, your vet should help you narrow down and treat any underlying causes.
+If your pet has a history of urinary tract infections, your vet should help you narrow down and treat any underlying causes.
 Special diets are available to help keep urinary tracts healthy- ask your vet about these.
 Cranberry extract (highly concentrated, not just from cranberry juice) can act as an antiseptic for the bladder wall and prevent infections.

 • Keep your dog clean.
-Keeping the area around the external urethra clean and free of hair and debris is important as well.
+It is also important to keep the area around the external urethra clean and free of hair and debris.

 • Keep good bacteria.
-Probiotics are also helpful to improve the body’s immune system and also create a healthy bunch of intestinal bacteria that are less angry if they come to cause urinary tract infections.
+Probiotics are also helpful in improving the body’s immune system and also create a healthy bunch of intestinal bacteria that are less angry if they come to cause urinary tract infections.

-A final note, Dr. Levitan reminds us that the most important thing we can do for our dog’s urinary tract health is to keep on top of it.
-See your vet regularly and make sure a urine samples I part of your annual examination.
+A final note: Dr. Levitan reminds us that the most important thing we can do for our dog’s urinary tract health is to keep on top of it.
+See your vet regularly and ensure a urine sample is part of your annual examination.

 Recent Articles